 Script Exit Codes

-Script exit codes inform Orbital how a Python script has completed, whether it was successful or not.
+Script exit codes inform Orbital whether a Python script completed successfully.

 Scripts return an exit code using the sys.exit() function.
-A zero (0) will be returned if the script completed successfully.
-A non-zero exit code will be returned if the script failed, producing an error.
+A zero (0) will be returned if the script completes successfully.
+A non-zero exit code will be returned if the script fails.
 For example:

 fname = "some_file"